-First a security note – A yacht was attacked and the skipper pistoil whipped 5 miles off the Gulf of Paria about ten miles from the easter end in November 2013.
-This is a dangerous area.
-Take note!
+First a security note – in November 2013 a yacht was attacked and the skipper injured 5 miles off the Gulf of Paria, about ten miles from the eastern end.
+This area can be dangerous, so take care.

 Thanks for your nice guides.
 Here is an update for the Venezuelian islands;